Hermit-oss/skirmish/README.md

 # Skirmish

-Skirmish is a turn-based battlefield simulator where AI control units on a grid-based map.
+Skirmish is a turn-based battlefield simulator where AI controls units on a grid-based map.

 ## Compilation